rbisdorff/Digraph3/docSphinx/tutorial.rst

 3: -1.00
 1: -1.00

-Notice that the stable low vector characterizes the **negative membership** part, whereas, the stable high vector characterizes the **positive membership** part (see Lines 9-10 above).
-The bipolar **fusion** assembles eventually both stable parts into the correct pre-kernel characteristic vector (Line 12).
+Notice that the stable low vector characterises the **negative membership** part, whereas, the stable high vector characterises the **positive membership** part (see Lines 9-10 above).
+The bipolar **disjunctive fusion** assembles eventually both stable parts into the correct pre-kernel characteristic vector (Line 12).

 The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same pre-kernel as a *terminal* instance, will hence produce exactly the same result.

-It is worthwhile noticing again the essential computational role, the logical *indeterminate* value **0.0** is playing in this dual fixpoint algorithm implementation.
+It is worthwhile noticing again the essential computational role, the logical **indeterminate value 0.0** is playing in this dual fixpoint algorithm implementation.
 To implement such kind of algorithms without this logical neutral term, would be like implementing numerical algorithms without a possible usage of the number 0.
 Infinitely many *impossibility results* would come up.

 Back to :ref:`Tutorial-label`